tutek1/DTLabs/03_Platformer2D/lab03.md

 ## Player Controller 2D - Task
 Duration: hh:mm:ss

-Let's create the player character, so that we can control them and test out the `TileMapLayer` we drew.
+Let's create the player character so that we can control it and test out the `TileMapLayer` we drew.
 The player will be very similar to the 3D one.

 ### Player Node Setup